PrefectHQ/prefect/docs/guide/tutorials/dask-cluster.md

     total = list_sum(adds)
 ```

-So far, all we have done is define a flow which contains all the necessary information for how to run these tasks - none of our custom task code has been executed yet.
+So far, all we have done is define a flow that contains all the necessary information for how to run these tasks - none of our custom task code has been executed yet.
 To have this flow run on our Dask cluster, all we need to do is provide an appropriately configured `DaskExecutor` to the `flow.run()` method:

 ```python